With so much data stored digitally today, you need to know how to protect your data. The last thing you want is identity theft or loss of data.

 When you access your personal accounts online, don’t just minimize or close the web page.
 Instead, log out, especially if you’re using public wi-fi.

 21. Never open emails from unknown senders

-22. Two-factor authentication
+22. Setup two-factor authentication

 Use two-factor authentication as an extra layer of protection.
 You’ll stay protected if a hacker manages to guess your password.

 With this second security layer, you can add a question-answer or specific pin.
 Some of the more prominent websites will either email or send you a text to verify your identity.